andregibbs/kings-cross/README.md

 - Events can be cancelled using API calls, appointments can't as of September 2019
 - Qudini isn't very flexible, so when creating events, we attach a json format text at the end of the description of the event (i.e. [desc] || {...}), which we then process when passing data to the event handlebar template
+- To imitate live events load on local, set your vhost path as kings-cross-live.samsung.com